 Of course, as with all crimes, a false accusation may have been made and you never made a criminal threat at all.
 This can also serve as a defense.

-If you have been arrested or are under investigation, contact jD LAW, P.C., at (760) 630-2000.
+If you have been arrested or are under investigation in San Diego, contact jD Law Criminal Defense Attorneys at (760) 630-2000.
 We understand the serious nature of this offense.
 We also know how best to defend you and will prepare solid arguments to show you did not commit this crime.
 Criminal threats are taken very seriously in California, but there is hope.
 Call today to get the help you need from a lawyer who is a board certified criminal law specialist.

 Don’t Waste Any Time!